abhiTronix/vidgear/docs/gears/streamgear/introduction.md

 SteamGear currently supports both [**MPEG-DASH**](https://www.encoding.com/mpeg-dash/) _(Dynamic Adaptive Streaming over HTTP, ISO/IEC 23009-1)_  and [**Apple HLS**](https://developer.apple.com/documentation/http_live_streaming) _(HTTP Live Streaming)_.

 Additionally, StreamGear generates a manifest file _(such as MPD for DASH)_ or a master playlist _(such as M3U8 for Apple HLS)_ alongside the segments.
-These files contain essential segment information, _including timing, URLs, and media characteristics like video resolution and adaptive bitrates_.
+These files contain essential segment information, _including timing, URLs, and media characteristics like video resolution and adaptive bitrate_.
 They are provided to the client before the streaming session begins.

 !!! alert "For streaming with older traditional protocols such as RTMP, RTSP/RTP you could use [WriteGear](../../writegear/introduction/) API instead."